it's you and me now

 one more thing before i get to the real deal here, i updated the website to fix a bug that led people to the wrong domain. it should be fixed now, and anyone with the url can get in now. more and more people are logging on, so it seems like it only happened for a few sign ons, but now there should be zero percent chance of someone trying to access this place and not being able to, which i'm glad to say.

-okay, now for the big drop today. i know that a lot of you are feeling the same things as me. there's a lot up in the air right now, and it's hard to find an example or guideline to how these last few weeks are going to go down. so that's why i got a brilliant idea: just ask someone who's done it before! so that's exactly what i did. i interviewed someone from a few classes back, and i've attached it to this post. lots of cool advice for us in there.
+okay, now for the big drop today. i know that a lot of you are feeling the same things as me. there's a lot up in the air right now, and it's hard to find an example or guideline to how these last few weeks are going to go down. so that's why i got a brilliant idea: just ask someone who's done it before! so that's exactly what i did. i interviewed someone from a few classes back, and i've attached it at the top of this post. lots of cool advice for us in there.

 alright, that's gonna be it this time. keep an eye on your inbox.